catid/TimeSync/README.md

-(2) The API provides time synchronization as a feature for applications, enabling millisecond-accurate dead reckoning for multiplayer games with just 16-bit timestamps, and 16-microsecond-precise timing for scientific applications with 23-bit timestamps.
+(2) The API provides time synchronization as a feature for applications, enabling millisecond-accurate dead reckoning for multiplayer games with just 16-bit (2 byte) timestamps, and 16-microsecond-precise timing for scientific applications with 23-bit (3 byte) timestamps.
 This is in contrast with typical timestamps that are between 4 and 8 bytes.

 (3) The API provides network trip time for every UDP datagram that arrives.